 I hope you enjoyed these informational writing prompts and use them to help your writers — in fourth grade, 5th grade, and up — explore the writing process and improve their writing skills!

-- Essay Topics for Kids
+- 21 Explanatory Essay Topics for Students

-- Explanatory Writing: 22 Writing Prompt Ideas for Students
+- 36 Opinion Writing Prompts for Students

 Use these informational writing prompts and topics in the blog post shown below to inspire your writers to write a journal entry, create a composition, or simply practice their informational essay skills.
 However you use them, be sure to encourage your kids to have fun!